 And, finally, I’d like to suggest you also visit the Early Christian Museum, a simple but excellent museum on the site of an ancient basilica that was turned into a Benedictine convent in the 9th century.

 It’s like a much smaller version of the Aquileia Basilicia, with a walkway that takes you above the floor full of mosaics and the low foundations of the walls of the original building.
 You’ll be able to see some interesting geometric designs, as well as images of nature.
 Head up to the balcony on the second floor to see it from above.

 There are pieces from other churches on display here – the most precious ones are a slab with christening scene from the 4th century, and an unfinished relief with Saints Peter and Paul.

 For my visit to Aquileia, I spend the night to give myself the time to explore it properly.
 It is possible to do it as a day trip – from Venice, for example – but it would be a long day.

-My recommendation (especially if you’re using public transport) is to give yourself a night in town and take your time to explore.
+But my recommendation (especially if you’re using public transport) is to give yourself a night in town and take your time to explore.
 The Basilica alone could take hours if you want to look at it all properly and appreciate everything that Aquileia stands for.